 What you will need

-- Diploma or degree in social work, CQSW, CSS or equivalent.
-Registration with Social Work England as a registered social worker.
+- Diploma or degree in social work, CQSW, CSS or equivalent and registration with Social Work England as a registered Social Worker.

 - Demonstrate an ability in the application of social work knowledge, using emotional intelligence, analytical skills and act with confidence in challenging social and family situations.